Finding the Second-Best Candidate under the Mallows Model: Precise Parameter Settings for the Mallows Model

 To this end, we define

 \begin{theorem} One has

 with the initial condition $W_2(k+1, k) = \theta \cdot (P_{k})!.$ \end{theorem}

-\begin{proof} If the last position has the value $N$, then the permutation cannot be $k$-winnable as the value $N-1$ is never going to be picked as a left-to-right second maximum.
+\begin{proof} If the last position has the value $N$, then the permutation cannot be $k$-winnable as the value $N-1$ is never going to be picked as a left-to-right second-maximum.
 Thus, we have two possible scenarios for a $k$-winnable permutation $\pi \in S_N$.

 \textbf{Case 1:} The last position contains one of the values $i = 1, 2, \ldots, N-2$.
 Then it contributes $N-i$ to the inversion count and we may view the remaining values as some $k$-winnable $\tilde{\pi} \in S_{N-1}$.
 These contribute $W_2(N-1, k) \cdot (\theta^{N-1}+\theta^{N-2}+ \cdots + \theta^2) = \theta^2 \cdot P_{N-2} \cdot W_2(N-1, k)$ to $W_2(N,k)$.